 4. Communication and Language Skills

 As a regular full-time international student, you will constantly communicate with classmates from various backgrounds.
 The nature of international programs tends to be far more interactive than, say, the purely instructional mode of the traditional Indian classes.
 For instance, the American education system encourages class discussions, debates, and active student participation.
-This improves not just communication skills but confidence in expressing yourself to others, including authority figures.
+This improves communication skills and confidence in expressing yourself to others, including authority figures.

 5. Working In A Foreign Land